ai2cm/fv3gfs-fortran/README.md

 Certain tests are more convenient or reliable to run within a docker container.
 For example, regression tests are only valid within a consistent environment as represented by a docker container.
+These test are run from a host environment like this

+    pytest tests/pytest

 # Serialization